Lance Mehl

 Lance Alan Mehl (born February 14, 1958) is an American former professional football player who was a linebacker for eight seasons with the New York Jets of the National Football League (NFL), from 1980 to 1987.
 He played college football for the Penn State Nittany Lions, earning All-American honors.
 Mehl was selected by the Jets in the third round of the 1980 NFL draft with the 69th overall pick.
 He was named to the Pro Bowl in 1985.

 Mehl was the leading tackler for the unbeaten 1978 Nittany Lion team.
 He earned a Bachelor of Science in Industrial Arts Education from Penn State University in 1980.

 Mehl was a three-sport team captain at Bellaire High School in Bellaire, Ohio in football, baseball, and basketball.

 Today, Mehl is retired from working to help troubled youth.
-He is the father of four sons: Lance Jr, Lucas, Richard, and Layne.
-Lance's mother Beulah was the sister of Charles Meadows and William Meadows, both now deceased. they all grew up in south eastern Ohio.
+He is the father of four sons: Lance Jr, Lucas, Logan, and Layne.
+Lance's mother was Beulah.

-According to Lance Mehl's 1984 Topps football card #153 Lance was the Jets leading interceptor in 1983.
-Lance is perhaps the club's most consistent defensive player.
-Recorded 10 tackles in 44-17 playoff win at Cincinnati Jan-9th-1983 As a bit of "Did You Know" the card said "Lance once worked in the coal mines of Ohio" In 1985, he was selected to play in the Pro Bowl.
+According to Lance Mehl's 1984 Topps football card #153, he was the Jets leading interceptor in 1983.
+He recorded 10 tackles in 44-17 playoff win at Cincinnati Jan 9, 1983.
+As a bit of "Did You Know" the card said "Lance once worked in the coal mines of Ohio" In 1985, he was selected to play in the Pro Bowl.

 Mehl wore the number #56 while playing for the New York Jets.

 In 2012, Mehl testified as a character witness on behalf of former coach Jerry Sandusky, calling him, "a class act."
 However, in a later interview, he said, "no doubt, if coach Sandusky is truly guilty of these crimes, he must be punished...and punished severely."
 Sandusky was later found guilty of 45 felony charges related to child rape and child endangerment.